CrunchyData/postgres-operator/docs/content/installation/other/helm.md

 ### Install the [`pgo` Client]({{< relref "/installation/pgo-client" >}})

-To use the [`pgo` Client]({{< relref "/installation/pgo-client" >}}), there are a few additional steps to take in order to get it to work with you PostgreSQL Operator installation.
+To use the [`pgo` Client]({{< relref "/installation/pgo-client" >}}), there are a few additional steps to take in order to get it to work with your PostgreSQL Operator installation.
 For convenience, you can download and run the [`client-setup.sh`](https://raw.githubusercontent.com/CrunchyData/postgres-operator/master/installers/kubectl/client-setup.sh) script in your local environment: